 Miyake cuts a garment’s shape first, sews, and then pleats the finished form.
 In contrast to the conventional method of pleating the fabric and then cutting it to the design, this ‘garment pleating‘ technique is Miyaki’s most iconic creation.

-The Tapered-leg technical pleated trousers featured in this blog post are the perfect introduction piece from Pleats Please Issey Miyake, and I am pleased with the purchase.
-I know that they do monthly release with limited quantity and colors, so lucky you if you live near a store.
+The tapered-leg technical pleated trousers featured in this blog post are the perfect introduction piece from Pleats Please Issey Miyake, and I am pleased with the purchase.
+Mine is the non-cropped black tapered pair.

 What I absolutely love about these trousers is how lightweight, breathable, and comfortable the fabric is.
 They are crease-proof, easily packable, and the black really goes with everything.

 $289 (I got mine for 20% off on Matches Fashion.)

 Side slip pockets

 Wash: hand wash or machine wash in COLD and air dry.
 AVOID HEAT!!!

 Store: roll up gently along the lines of pleats.
 Avoid pressure and too much moisture.
 Avoid hanging for a long period of time.